barneygale/quarry/docs/networking/factories_protocols.rst

 Client factories require a :class:`~quarry.auth.Profile` object to be supplied to the initializer.
 Use the :meth:`ClientFactory.connect` method to connect.
-Without a ``protocol_version`` supplied, this method will make two connections to the server; the first is used to establish the server's protocol version.
+If ``force_protocol_version`` is not defined, this method will make two connections to the server; the first is used to establish the server's protocol version.

 .. autoclass:: ClientFactory
     :undoc-members:
-    :members: protocol, __init__, connect
+    :members: protocol, force_protocol_version, __init__, connect

 .. module:: quarry.net.server